KWaloen/BugShooter/README.md

 Enjoy!

-Sprites created by Evangelia Koutsoukou aka Apocalypse
+Sprites created by Eva aka Apocalypse

 A demonstration video is available here: https://youtu.be/456Mii_hQ90